 This is one from my own experience and is often overlooked.
 Good workers will want responsibility and will want to be given ownership of their own projects.
 As soon as you spot potential in someone, start giving them responsibility and encourage them to take ownership of things that interest them.
 This, in itself, can help keep someone motivated because they have their own responsibilities and projects to work on and improve.

 Cash related or not, the right incentives at the right time can make a difference to someone’s performance and keep them motivated.
 However I’d encourage staying away from focusing a link builder on links alone, I’d try to incorporate targets that are a bit bigger which they influence.
 For example, referring traffic via links they’ve built or increase in rankings for pages they’ve built links to.
-Yes, a link builder’s job is to get links, but never forget (or let her forget) the big picture.
+Yes, a link builder’s job is to get links, but never forget (or let them forget) the big picture.

 Non-cash related incentives can work well, and things like gift vouchers, nights out at a nice restaurant, or a few bottles of beer.